7.4.226-stable Switch to dev

 }

-In order to ensure a certain level of type safety, we defined a SensorDTO that complies with our sensors.csv file.
+In order to ensure a certain level of type safety, we defined a SensorRecord that complies with our sensors.csv file records.

-Then comes the actual iteration of the lines in the CSV file by leveraging CsvReader.
+Then comes the actual iteration of the lines in the CSV file by leveraging CsvReader in the function SensorRecord::import_from_file.

 You can refer to Features > CSV to get more insight into how CSV importers work in GreyCat.

 Finally, we retrieve a Sensor instance from our sensors_by_id index, or we create a new one if none.
-And based on the ‘Type’ column, we fill the proper timeserie with the value and timestamp.
+And based on the ‘data_type’ column, we fill the proper timeserie with the float and time.

-There we have it, our sensors.csv is imported in our GreyCat graph, and we can now query it.
+There we have it, our sensors.csv is ready to be imported in our GreyCat graph.

 Create an API